Kelmscott

 Kelmscott has limited levels of nearby infrastructure activity, ranking in the 18thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 18 projects likely impacting the area.
-Notable projects include Armadale Central Redevelopment, Kelmscott District Centre Precinct Structure Plan, West of Rail Precinct, and Ranford Road Station.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 18 projects likely to impact the region.
+Notable ones are Armadale Strategic Metropolitan Centre Redevelopment, Kelmscott District Centre Precinct Structure Plan, West of Rail Precinct, and Ranford Road Station.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.